jdeon/foundryvtt-particles-fx/README.md

 ## Graviting particule
-To emit graviting particule, you need to use a macro to call the function ```particuleEmitter.gravitateParticules``` with an same input as Spray particule exept :
+To emit graviting particule, you need to use a macro to call the function ```particuleEmitter.gravitateParticules``` with an same input as Spray particule except :
 * particuleVelocityStart and particuleVelocityEnd is interpreted as angular velocity in degree
 * particuleAngleStart define now the position where the particule appear around positionSpawning
 * particuleAngleEnd did not exist
 * particuleRadiusStart is a new parameter exclusive to Graviting particule and accept default pattern.
 It define the distance between the positionSpawning and the particule at the start
 * particuleRadiusEnd is a new parameter exclusive to Graviting particule and accept default pattern.
 It define the distance between the positionSpawning and the particule at the end
 * onlyEmitterFollow

+## Missile particule
+Missile particule emit a spray particule that is use to emit sub particules

+To emit missille particule, you need to use a macro to call the function ```particuleEmitter.missileParticules``` with an same input as Spray particule with ```subParticules``` containing another input (spray or Graviting) and type (equal to "Spraying" or "Graviting")

 ## Stop all emission